Water Efficiency Rebate and Conservation Information

 Water Conservation items Available to our Water Customers:

 Water customers are allowed to pick up various indoor and outdoor water conservation items.
-These are available at our front customer service counter at 1650 Stanton Drive, Shasta Lake, CA 96019.
+These are available at our front customer service counter at 4477 Main St., Shasta Lake, CA 96019.
 Proof of water service is required at time of pick up.

 FREE---Water Audits, Leak Detection, and Landscape Surveys: